l3uddz/unionfs_cleaner/README.md

 What's happened here, is cleaner.py has seen that a new _HIDDEN~ file was created in your unionfs_folder.
 So it will strip the _HIDDEN~ from the path, and replace unionfs_folder with remote_folder.
 The output is used as the rclone delete path as seen above.
 The cloud_folder does exactly the same, with the exception that instead of performing a delete, it will check if the file exists, before performing the rclone delete.
 This is used to ensure that the file exists before doing the rclone delete.

+Note: Now using a directory scan method instead of detecting file creations, this seems more reliable.
+Left above text for illustration purposes of how the settings correlate to paths.

 ## Uploader